 Our results of operations are affected by seasonal fluctuations in the demand for electricity.
 Our results of operations are also affected by, among other things, the actions of various governmental authorities having jurisdiction over rates we charge, debt service costs, income tax expense, our ability to collect receivables from retail electric providers (REPs) and our ability to recover our regulatory assets.
-For more information regarding factors that may affect the future results of operations of our business, please read "Risk Factors" in Item 1A of Part I of the 2012 Form 10-K and in Item 1A of Part II of this Form 10-Q.
+For more information regarding factors that may affect the future results of operations of our business, please read "Risk Factors" in Item 1A of Part I of our 2012 Form 10-K and in Item 1A of Part II of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2013 (First Quarter Form 10-Q).

-The following table sets forth our consolidated results of operations for the three months ended March 31, 2012 and 2013, followed by a discussion of our consolidated results of operations based on operating income.
+The following table sets forth our consolidated results of operations for the three and six months ended June 30, 2012 and 2013, followed by a discussion of our consolidated results of operations based on operating income.